AtanasovAtanas/interactive-content/EN/12-Problem-Solving/03-Stages-of-Problem-Solving.md

 [slide]
 # Solving a Problem
-[image assetsSrc="ps-stagess.png" /]
+[image assetsSrc="ps-stages.png" /]

 To solve a problem you need a **logical** or **algorithmic** thinking.

-After that you go thrue these steps:
+After that you go through these steps:

 - **Define** the problem.